matomo-org/component-cache/README.md

 This library comes with three different types of caches.
 The naming is not optimal right now.

-### Persistent
+### Lazy

-This can be considered as the default cache to use.
-The persistent cache works with any backend so you can decide whether you want to persist cache entries between requests or not.
+This can be considered as the default cache to use in case you don't know which one to pick.
+The lazy cache works with any backend so you can decide whether you want to persist cache entries between requests or not.
 It does not support the caching of any objects.
 Only boolean, numbers, strings and arrays are supported.
 Whenever you request an entry from the cache it will fetch the entry from the defined backend again which can cause many reads depending on your application.

-### Transient

-This class is used to cache any data during one request.
-It won't be persisted.

-Compared to the persistent cache it does not support setting any life time.
-All cache entries will be only cached during one request in a simple array meaning it is very fast to save and fetch cache entries.
-It can also hold all sorts of values, even objects.
-For fast performance it won't validate any cache ids.

-### Multi
+### Eager

 This cache stores all its cache entries under one "cache" entry in a configurable backend.